Modified: 2020-06-25 15:42:06

 -It is compatible with most underglaze colors (including pinks).

 This is an all-fritted version of G2931F Zero3 transparent glaze.
 I formulated this glaze by calculating what mix of frits must be employed to supply the same chemistry of the G2931F recipe.
 The mug is made from the Zero3 porcelain body (fired at cone 03) with this glaze.
 This glaze fits both the porcelain and the Zero3 terra cotta stoneware.
 The clarity, gloss, fit and durability of this glaze are outstanding.

+One way to fast-fire is to fire a lot lower.
 This is Zero3 porcelain made using Dragonite Halloysite (instead of New Zealand Halloysite).
 It is the L2934C recipe.
 It was fired to cone 03 and glazed with G2931K clear glaze (which has fired crystal clear and flawless).
 I fired at 1200F/hr to 1950F, held it for 15 minutes, cooled at 999F/hr to 1850F and held it for 30 minutes, then dropped as fast as the kiln would do.
 It has some translucency and fires with a purplish hue (the NZ burns blue-white and is more translucent).

 Want to make this incredible porcelain and glaze yourself?
 Read on.
 The mug on the left is a cone 10R (2350F/1290C) porcelain (#6 Tile kaolin and Nepheline Syenite) with G1947U clear glaze.
 The other is a fritted cone 03 (1950F or 1065C) porcelain (NZ Kaolin, Ferro Frit 3110) with G2931K clear glaze.
 We call the body/glaze/firing system "Zero3" (google it or use the links here).
 The Zero3 porcelain is blue-white instead of grey, the glaze is crystal clear, underglaze colors are so much more vibrant.
 The Zero3 mug was fired in 3 hours (cold-to-cold).
 It also withstands thermal shock better, it is as strong or stronger and much more translucent.
 How is this possible?
 The magic of the frit, it melts so much better than nepheline.
 The recipes and method are linked here.
 It is the most expensive body you will ever make.
 But from it you will create the highest quality ware you have ever made using the most plastic body you have ever thrown!
 Follow the instructions carefully.

 On the left is G2931J, a zinc alkali fluxed and high Si:Al ratio glaze.
 Those look like micro-bubbles but they are much more likely to be micro-crystals.
 High-zinc and high-silica is the mechanism for crystalline glazes, so it appears that is what they are.
 G2931K on the right has much more boron, double the Al2O3, less SiO2 and is magnesia-alkali instead of zinc-alkali.
 It is the product of dozens of tests to find an ultra-clear having a glassy smooth surface.
 This particular chemistry, although having only a 6:1 SiO2:Al2O3 ratio is ultra-gloss.
 In addition is has low expansion, will fast fire and the boron is not high enough to compromise the hardness.